s-fairchild/pico-weather/README.md

   - See the [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for directions to build and install openocd

 ### TODO
-1. Add anometer support
+1. Add anemometer support
   - Requires multicore support to monitor two interrupts at the same time.\
     I'm looking into using the C/C++ SDK's multicore APIs and CGO to use 2nd core\
     See [Tinygo issue 2446](https://github.com/tinygo-org/tinygo/issues/2446)
-1. Setup reciever repository to store and transmit data
+1. Setup receiver repository to store and transmit data

 ### Inspiration
   - My desire to learn more about embedded electronics and Go